LMU-DATA-SCIENCE/price-forward-curve/README.md

 # Generating an hourly Price Forward Curve

 ## Overview
 This method main.py automatically creates an arbitrage free HPFC.
-It includes data preprocessing, hyperparameter tuning, model evaluation, forecasting seasonality five years into the future and arbitrage correction with the Benth  ethod
+It includes data preprocessing, hyperparameter tuning, model evaluation, forecasting seasonality five years into the future and arbitrage correction with the Benth  method

 ## Features
 - Loads and preprocesses day-ahead auction price data